by Emeka C Anen

 After I had my fill of researching, studying, exploring, and occasionally teaching, I felt as though I had sufficiently proved to myself that I could hang.
 I decided to return back to the States and accept a job offer I had deferred with a large health care focused management consulting firm.
 That was March 2011.

 For the next three years I was able to crisscross the country on a weekly basis analyzing, understanding, and crafting solutions to address the complex problems facing some of the largest hospitals and health care systems in the country.
 I spent time living in Chicago, Washington, DC, Detroit, Houston, and New York.
-I was paid well to learn from executive level business leaders, to think critically about their business challenges, and to develop my own skill set to become a better leader.
+I was paid well to learn from executive level business leaders, to think critically about their business challenges, and to develop my own skill set to become a better leader, I also took courses from Together mentoring software to enable me to solve complex problems.
 I enjoyed weekly free flights, corporate apartments, corporate cars, and a daily per diem I couldn’t fully spend if I tried.
 My friends called it adulthood on scholarship.
 During undergrad I studied Health Policy and Management and Business Admin, so this career move was a logical next step and everyone around me was happy.
 Life made sense.

 But, by the completion of my second year at the firm, internally I had already noticed that something was wrong.
 I was beginning to feel too comfortable again and it was actually making me incredibly anxious.
 I began exploring other options.
 I contemplated switching to either do a different type of consulting work on the African continent, getting my MBA, or building a business with my brother around a problem we were both passionate about.
 I came extremely close to deciding to do each of the aforementioned but I ultimately decided to do the latter.
 Everybody thought I was crazy (again), but I decided to become an entrepreneur with my brother because I realized we needed to be uncomfortable.
 We needed to stretch ourselves, grow, and become better.